-The Respondent's websites under the disputed domain names resolve to parked webpages which use the Complainant's CARVANA mark and display what appear to be comprising PPC links purporting to offer links with titles such as "Used Cars online", "Carvana Cars for Sale" and "Buying Cars Online" and which lead to websites offering services which compete with those offered by the Complainant.
+The Respondent's websites under the disputed domain names resolve to parked webpages which use the Complainant's CARVANA mark and display what appear to be comprising PPC links purporting to offer links with titles such as "CARVANA SELL YOUR CAR", "CARVANA CAR SALES" and "CARVANA AUTO SALES" and which lead to websites offering services which compete with those offered by the Complainant.
 It has been held by prior UDRP panels that the use of a domain name to host a parked page comprising PPC links does not represent a bona fide offering where such links compete with or capitalize on the reputation and goodwill of the complainant's mark or otherwise mislead Internet users.
-See WIPO Overview 3.0, section 2.9.
+(See WIPO Overview 3.0, section 2.9).